htang87/Group20/docs/TEAMROSTER.md

 <img src = "images/Mal-Photo.jpg">

-Mal is a second-year computer science student who has gained experience in Java, C, JavaScript, HTML, SQL and CSS.
+Mal is a second-year Computer Science student who has gained experience in Java, C, JavaScript, HTML, SQL and CSS.
 She is interested in graphic design and cryptography, as well as data analytics.
 In her spare time, she enjoys discovering the world around her by staying up-to-date on world events.

 ## Vincent Liu
 *Front-end Developer*